nathan-builds/barstool/README.md

 # barstool
 Thanks for checking out this project!
 The idea was to expand on the simple bosxcore widget by using more of the data available from the JSON feed.
-This widget contains the live scores and game status, highlighted players depending on the sport, and different player stats in below.
+This widget contains the live scores and game status, highlighted players depending on the sport, and different player stats below the main scores.
 It was constructed in a generic way to enable the support of more sports in the future.
 The steps to run this project are below!

 Steps to run: